Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 In summary, for this week you need to:

-1. **D:** Have proof of 3 mode inputs, (Figure Skating, Single Detect, Differentiate Source).
+1. **D:** Have proof of and be able to demonstrate mode inputs.

-2. **D:** Physical Drawings, Your audio car should be able to go in a straight line, a square, and a figure eight.
+2. **D:** Have proof of and be able to demonstrate physical Drawings, Your audio car should be able to go in a straight line, a square, and a figure eight.

 3. Update your User Manual and Technical Documentation with your findings.